What’s on this page?

 Smart meter energy savings

-How do smart meters save energy?
+Smart meter advantages: how do smart meters save energy?